Public Opinion on Transparency at the FDA

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Oskar G. Jenni, M.D., of the University of Zurich, is the corresponding author.
+Authors: Jade Zifei Zhou, M.D., Ph.D., of the Moores Cancer Center at University of California San Diego Health in La Jolla, California, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.